nikbhintade/twitterConnect/README.md

 Our next milestone for Twitter Connect is to publish it on the Chrome Store, making it readily available for a wider audience.

-Additionally, we have exciting plans to incorporate more advanced functionalities and features into the extension, further enhancing its value and usefulness.
+Additionally, implementation of more advanced functionalities and features into the extension, further enhancing its value and usefulness.

-We eagerly anticipate members of the Celo community testing out and providing valuable feedback on Twitter Connect once it becomes available on the Chrome Store.
-Together, we can refine and expand this extension, fostering transparent engagement on Twitter within the Web3 ecosystem.